Changes and Responsibilities.

 OUT AND ABOUT ON YOUR OWN

 This may be the first time that you are starting to get yourself to school or go out on your own with friends.
 Make sure that you take responsibility for you safety.
 Always tell someone where you are going and what time you will be back.
-Please follow the link to more advice about staying safe in the community:
+Visit our Keeping Safe pages to find out how you can keep safe in the community.

 BEING HOME ALONE

 Not only will you start to go out on your own but you may start to stay home on your own as well.
-Please follow the link for more information
+You can find out more about how to keep safe at home on our Keeping Safe In the home page.

 Remember that you are not the only person that lives in your house – it’s important that you respect others space, clean up after yourself and help out around the house.
 If you asked to do stuff like let the dog out for a wee, its best in the long run for all involved that this gets done.